roma-glushko/numpy-katas/readme.md

 # Numpy Katas

-Exercises to sharp scientific computations with Numpy knowledge.
+Exercises to sharp scientific computations with Numpy.

 ## References